yurayurakh/Eliss/Readme.md

 Front part in the branch front

-Wordpress theme part in the branch backend
+Wordpress theme part in the branch master

-Full project in the branch master